abenassi/xlseries/PYPI_LONG_DESCRIPTION.rst

 4. ``pip install -r requirements.txt`` *Install dependencies*
 5. ``deactivate`` *Deactivate when you are done*

-If you just want to use it and don't care about the tests:
+If you just want to use it:

 ``pip install xlseries`` in your environment, instead of cloning and pip installing in developer mode.